-The exhibit will open on December 10, 2021 and is being planned in partnership with The Wallace Collection in London, where it will open in spring 2022.
+The exhibit opened on December 10, 2021 and was planned in partnership with The Wallace Collection in London, where it will open in spring 2022.

 Expect explorations of Gothic Revival architecture in Cinderella (1950), medieval influences on Sleeping Beauty (1959), and Rococo-inspired objects brought to life in Beauty and the Beast (1991)!

 “Both Disney animated films and Rococo decorative works of art are infused with elements of playful storytelling, delight, and wonder,” said Max Hollein, Marina Kellen French Director of The Met.

 Eighteenth-century craftspeople and 20th-century animators alike sought to ignite feelings of excitement, awe, and marvel in their respective audiences.
 Through exquisite objects and Disney artifacts, this exhibition will provide an unprecedented look at the impact of French art on Disney Studios productions from the 1930s to almost the present day.